Borrill-Lab/Wheat_MET1/README.md

 # Wheat_MET1

+## Data
+Raw read files for RNA-seq and Whole Genome Bisulfite Sequencing (WGBS) data can be found [here]().

 ## Analysis of Whole Genome Bisulfite Sequencing (WGBS) Data

-All scripts for the WGBS analysis are found in the 'WGBS' folder.
+All scripts for the WGBS analysis are found in the [WGBS](https://github.com/Borrill-Lab/Wheat_MET1/tree/main/WGBS) folder.

 - **Trim**: fastp.pl
 - **Map to bisulfite-converted reference**: bismark.pl